 Contact center automation in 2026 is more than adding a chatbot.
-It is a full operating model change: self-service that works, agent assist that reduces after-call work, and operations automation that makes QA and routing scalable.
-This guide covers the trends that matter, why they matter, and a practical roadmap you can execute.
+It represents a full operating model change with self-service that works, agent assist that reduces after-call work, and operations automation that makes QA and routing scalable.
+This guide covers the trends that matter, why they matter? and a practical roadmap you can execute.
 It also explains why open-source voice agents (and self-hosting) are a real advantage for serious teams.

 dograh oss

-This guide is written from the viewpoint of building real voice automation, not repeating vendor brochures.
+This guide is written from the viewpoint of building real voice automation.
 Most teams win when they treat automation as systems + workflows + governance, not a bot.
 In 2026, the biggest shift is multi-agent voice setups that mirror how real contact centers work.

 Contact center automation means using software (AI + workflows) to handle parts of customer support without a human, or to help humans do the work faster and more consistently.